clipperhouse/netlify/content/physics.md

 This happens with air, and with water, too.
 Your car is hitting millions of air molecules, causing those molecules to go faster, while those molecules cause your car to go slower.

+### Friction

-We call this air resistance, or friction.
+We call these collisions air resistance, or friction.
 We usually want less of it.
-Car manufacturers design the shape of their cars so that they will hit less air.
+Car manufacturers design their cars so that they will hit less air.

 Sometimes we want more friction.
 Think about the soles of your snow boots.